spiral/docs/application/views.md

 > Since modifiers are resolved using FactoryInterface so you can define any needed injection in your constuctor + [EnvironmentInterface $environment].

 ## View Processors (Stempler specific functionality)
-Separatelly from view modifies Stempler engine provides ability to define set of view processors which are applied to are compiled view source, you can implement your processor via interface `Spiral\Views\ProcessorInterface`
+Separatelly from view modifies Stempler engine provides ability to define set of view processors which are applied to are compiled view source **after** engine, you can implement your processor via interface `Spiral\Views\ProcessorInterface`

 ```php
 interface ProcessorInterface